weeco/documentation/docs/data-management/data-transform.md

 }
 ```

 The logic is applied to the processRecord function.
-The `transformedRecord` variable obtains a `recordBatch` from the topic that we subscribed to, applies the `uppercase` function and stores a map called `records`.
+The `transformedRecord` variable obtains a `recordBatch` from the topic that we subscribed to, applies the `uppercase` function, and stores a map called `records`.

 The generated `transformedRecord` is set into the topic named `result-topic`.